Examples exist which would clearly be best explained by referencing God.

 This is relevant because if God features as part of the explanation for some possible experiences, then there is nothing that would in principle rule out God/miracles rationally helping to explain reality.
 They are at least potential explanations.

-Bayesian epistemology is true.1 This is relevant because on Bayesianism, unless there is literally a zero chance of some hypothesis H being true (a confidence which is nearly impossible to justify in philosophy), then evidence could in principle build up so-as to justify belief in H. (This is true even if the hypothesis is wildly improbable, e.g. having a prior probability of .000000000000000001).
-So as long as God's existence is epistemically possible, no matter how improbable, "God did it" can not only be an explanation, but also be a best explanation and justifably warranted belief.
-Any methods or rules (often invented in new atheist communities) which conflict with this fact are simply bad/overturned methods which were likely never justified in the first place.
+Bayesian epistemology is the leading theory on how to handle evidence and belief-formation.1 (See an introduction here).
+This is relevant because on Bayesianism, unless there is literally a zero chance of some hypothesis being true--a confidence which is nearly impossible to justify in philosophy--then evidence could in principle build up so-as to justify belief in in that hypothesis.
+In other words, so long as God's existence is epistemically possible, then no matter how improbable it is the "God did it" can be an explanation.
+In fact, as evidence accumulates it can even be the best explanation and justifably warrant belief.
+While methods or rules proposed by popular atheists online (e.g. Matt Dillahunty) suggest that no amount of evidence could exist or be enough to support belief in theism, such claims are at odds with the most popular approaches in contemporary philosophy and probability theory.

 God’s existence/actions actually do best explain some facts in the world.
 [See: Does God exist?]
 For example, genuine miracles have occurred.
 This is relevant because if God’s existence or actions best explain any of these, then God/miracles can actually help explain reality.